forrestjgq/lsp/thread/pwpt/pthread4.md

 Part 1 shows the header files and definitions used by the program.

-The symbol `CREW_SIZE` determines how many threads are created for each work crew.
+[8] The symbol `CREW_SIZE` determines how many threads are created for each work crew.

-Each item of work is described by a `work_t` structure.
-This structure has a pointer to the next work item (set to null to indicate the end of the list), a pointer to the file path described by the work item, and a pointer to the string for which the program is searching.
+[14-18] Each item of work is described by a `work_t` structure.
+This structure has a pointer to the next work item (set to `NULL` to indicate the end of the list), a pointer to the file path described by the work item, and a pointer to the string for which the program is searching.
 As currently constructed, all work items point to the same search string.

-Each member of a work crew has a `worker_t` structure.
-This structure contains the index of the crew member in the crew vector, the thread identifier of the crew member (thread), and a pointer to the `crew_t` structure (crew).
+[24-28] Each member of a work crew has a `worker_t` structure.
+This structure contains the `index` of the crew member in the crew vector, the thread identifier of the crew member (`thread`), and a pointer to the `crew_t` structure (`crew`).

-The `crew_t` structure describes the work crew state.
-It records the number of members in the work crew (`crew_size`) and an array of `worker_t` structures (crew).
-It also has a counter of how many work items remain to be processed (`work_count`) and a list of outstanding work items (first points to the earliest item, and last to the latest).
-Finally, it contains the various Pthreads synchronization objects: a mutex to control access, a condition variable (done) to wait for the work crew to finish a task, and a condition variable on which crew members wait to receive new work (go).
+[34-42] The `crew_t` structure describes the work crew state.
+It records the number of members in the work crew (`crew_size`) and an array of `worker_t` structures (`crew`).
+It also has a counter of how many work items remain to be processed (`work_count`) and a list of outstanding work items (`first` points to the earliest item, and `last` to the latest).
+Finally, it contains the various Pthreads synchronization objects: a mutex to control access, a condition variable (`done`) to wait for the work crew to finish a task, and a condition variable on which crew members wait to receive new work (`go`).

-The allowed size of a file name and path name may vary depending on the file system to which the path leads.
-When a crew is started, the program calculates the allowable file name and path length for the specified file path by calling pathconf, and stores the values in `path_max` and `name_max`, respectively, for later use.
+[44-45] The allowed size of a file name and path name may vary depending on the file system to which the path leads.
+When a crew is started, the program calculates the allowable file name and path length for the specified file path by calling `pathconf`, and stores the values in `path_max` and `name_max`, respectively, for later use.

 ```c
 /* crew.c */